GuardianDevLabs/Guardian-Discord-Rich-Presence/README.md

 Step 4

 1. Drag and drop our script into your server files
-2. Ensure the script `ensure GuardianDiscordRich`
+2. Ensure the script `ensure Guardian-Discord-Rich-Presence`

 --------------------------